 Trench Coats - Well known as a raincoat in the 19th century.
 Today worn as a fashion must-have.
 Cute colors, cuts and details make this coat to a lifelong favorite.
 Trench Coat: @sumissura #fashionblogger #outfitoftheday #stylediaries #styleblogger #model #stylegram #fashionguide #fashionstyle #shootandshare #aboutalook #photography #womenfashiontrend #influencer #fashionmodel #fashionblogger

-As we mentioned, trench coats have military origins.
-But they actually morphed from raincoats!
-The military starting wearing them because of their comfortable and practical design.
+The military started wearing trench coats because of their comfortable and practical design.
 Soldiers loved the durable, water-resistant gabardine cotton fabric that was able to protect them from the harsh weather.
 Besides the fabric (invented by Thomas Burberry), trench coats are famous for their double-breasted silhouettes, belts, wide lapels, and military details like epaulettes, storm flaps and pockets, and a back vent for ease of movement.
 Women began wearing trench coats after World War II, when there was a surplus of military clothing.
 They were popularized by Hollywood stars like Marlene Dietrich, Marilyn Munroe, Brigitte Bardot, and Audrey Hepburn - who can forget the final scene in Breakfast At Tiffany’s where Hepburn’s Holly Golightly has a rain-soaked kiss, wearing nothing but a trench coat?

 The style has stayed in fashion ever since.
 Over a hundred years later and Burberry and Aquascutum are still best-known for their trench coats.
 Modern British style icons like Kate Moss, Cara Delevingne, and Alexa Chung can regularly be spotted wearing this iconic heritage style (although its popularity reaches far beyond the UK).
 It’s the perfect combination of practical and stylish, especially as a transitional coat in the fall and spring.
 The trench coat has definitely reached fashion staple status, so if you don’t have one yet you should!